gyrogami logo

 Welding, soldering, brazing, and other flamework need a similar setup in principle.
 One might think the laser system could do double duty.
 Not so.
 The lasers will be in sealed units/cabinets so a 6" inline fan is sufficient.
 However, flamework requires a powerful 20" or larger industrial fan with additional infrastructure and ducting.
 Definitely wouldn't want that running during winter!

-It'd be noisy and inefficient more than it would be purposeful.
+It'd be noisy and inefficient more than purposeful.

-Metalworking equipment (bench grinder, buffing wheel, sander) and woodworking machines (router, planer, saw, sander, drill) create hyper-velocity particulates that are usually easier to manage than fumes.
+Metalworking equipment and woodworking machines create hyper-velocity particulates that are usually easier to manage than fumes.
 Wood is worse as those particles float endlessly, everywhere.
-A dust-busting system is more like a vacuum than a fan: smaller hoses, higher suction, a collection container, and more noise.
+A dust-busting system is more like a vacuum than a fan: smaller hoses, greater suction, a collection container, and more noise.

 One dust collection system cannot handle both.
 Simply, hoovering metal sparks into sawdust invites an explosive, fiery outcome.
-With blast gates directing the debris, one vacuum sporting separate hoses and garbage bins could manage.
+With blast gates directing the debris, one vacuum sporting separate hoses and garbage bins could manage; whether it's practical is another matter.

 Posted by M: February 2, 2026